sheend/blast/README.md

 Once a ticket has been completed, any team member can close the issue </br>

 #Unit Testing
+To isolate our tests, the most recent tests now exist solely in the Test branch.
+Switch to that branch.</br>
-Tests are located in `app/src/androidTest/java/cse403/blast` To run a unit test in Android Studio:
+Tests are located in `app/src/androidTest/java/cse403/blast`</br>
+To run a unit test in Android Studio:
 - Click on Build Variants on the bottom left corner
 - Select `Android Instrumentation Tests` or `Unit Tests` as the Test Artifact: we have both kinds of tests